Dr. Julian Damashek

 Bella Raux (’22)

 Investigating dog-owner microbiomes by analyzing 16S amplicon data.
 Bella is now a R pro (DADA2, phyloseq, tidyverse) and definitely loves computers.
 She is shown here being not cold on Piseco Lake.
+Bella will be starting veterinary school at Cornell in fall 2023!

 Brie Lohmann (’23)